Kailasa (album)

-Kailasa is the eponymous debut album of the Indian Sufi/Fusion band Kailasa, led by Kailash Kher.
+Kailasa is the debut album of the Indian Sufi/Fusion band Kailasa, led by Kailash Kher.
 The album was released in the year 2006 in India.

 Songs

 Kailasa consists of 9 songs.
 Track no. 8 is a remix of the song 'Tauba Tauba'.
 The last track 'Allah Ke Bande' is mentioned as live on the track list but it is actually a version recording of song of the same name from the movie 'Waisa Bhi Hota Hai Part II'.
 The opening track 'Teri Deewani' is a love song mixing themes of love and devotion.
 'Jana Jogi De Naal', is a Sufi/folk song.
 Its lyrics are taken from separate works of Kabirdas and Bulle Shah.
 Similarly 'Naiharwa' is a traditional song written by Kabirdas.

 Album art

 The album art is designed by 'Mangoblossom Design' and depicts Kailash Kher as a sage.
 The back of the CD and vinyl album artwork show all three members of the band.